pranay40/Movie-Reccomendation-System/README.md

 - Then applied feature extraction to process data in numerical dataset
 - For pairing used cosine similarity
 - Then used pickle library for serializing and deserializing
+- Then web.py is the code for the localhost web version.